 Can you list three problems that might result following this news?

-Being aware of the context in which a problem exists not only ignites the imagination, which will improve retention but also helps the student appreciate why learning this fact or process is important.
-In addition, context setting significantly expands student cognition enabling them to manipulate information in their own mind; this may result in them asking questions around the subject, even coming up with answers of their own.
+Being aware of the context in which a problem exists not only ignites the imagination, which will improve retention but also helps you appreciate why learning this fact or process is important.
+In addition, context setting significantly expands your understanding enabling you to manipulate information in your own mind.
+This may result in you asking questions around the subject, even coming up with answers of your own.

 Teaching to objective tests

-Hopefully that explains why taking this "illustration approach" is necessary even though the objective test may never require the student to prepare the full cash flow.
+Hopefully that explains why taking this "illustration approach" is necessary even though the objective test may never require you to prepare the full cash flow.